KISENYI STREET PROGRAM

 This program is often done in conjunction with our medical program or after another program.

-2pm: Meet at the clinic in Kisenyi to gather the boys
+2pm: Meet at Namirembe road in Kampala to gather the boys

-2:30pm: Start program with the boys, talk to them about their lives, get them up to answer questions, talk about alternative solutions
+2:30pm: Start program with the boys in Mengo - Kisenyi, talk to them about their lives, get them up to answer questions, talk about alternative solutions

 Gather anyone who needs wound care or medical attention and treat accordingly